To learn more about Lyumjev and how it’s used for diabetes, see the “What is Lyumjev used for?” section below.

 What might help

 To help prevent hypoglycemia, make sure that you’re injecting the correct dose of Lyumjev.
 Also, if you’re taking other diabetes medications, make sure you’re carefully following your doctor’s dosage instructions.
+You will also need to monitor your blood sugar closely when making any changes to your insulin dosing as this will increase your risk for hypoglycemia and hyperglycemia (high blood sugar).

 If you have any symptoms of low blood sugar, check your blood sugar level.